 A classic workstation for a great price

-The Precision Tower 5810 offers excellent power levels, with flexibility thanks to Dell’s website, which lets you configure the setup you’re buying so that it perfectly suits your needs.
+The 7000 series of Dell’s Precision Tower workstations are very powerful devices, even with the lowest configurations.
+As it's Dell, there's plenty of configuration options as well.
+Dell’s website lets you configure the setup you’re buying so that it perfectly suits your needs.
 Dell has a great reputation for business PCs, so you know you’re in safe hands if you buy one of these.

 2. Acer Veriton X2640G SFF

 CPU: Intel Core i5-6400 | Graphics: Intel HD | RAM: 4GB | Storage: 1TB HDD | Communications: Gigabit Ethernet | Dimensions (W x D x H): 10 x 35.4 x 26.5cm

 Acer does a good line in workstations, and most of them are pretty affordable.
 The Acer Veriton X2640G SFF isn’t the most powerful of workstations, but it will do the trick if you need a dependable machine for most day-to-day tasks.

 There’s nothing particularly flashy about this workstation – but sometimes that’s just what you need.